OMNI-SLO-Monitoring/OMNI-overview-and-documentation/index.md

 #### 2.2.2 Error-Response Monitor

 ### 2.3 Issue Creation
-The Issue Creator component in combination with the message queue realize the module accounting for the issue creation in the system.
-Dequeueing logs from the message queue, the Issue Creator converts them into issues and dispatches them.
+The Issue Creator component realizes the module accounting for the issue creation in the system.
+Dequeueing logs from the message queue and storing them in the database, the Issue Creator converts them into issues and dispatches them.
+Here, the Log Table visually renders the logs residing in the database of the Issue Creator after retrieval from the message queue.

-#### 2.3.1 Message Queue
+#### 2.3.1 Issue Creator

-#### 2.3.2 Issue Creator
+#### 2.3.2 Log Table

 [Gh_pages_format](https://ccims.github.io/overview-and-documentation/Gh_pages_format)